快猫短视频

 Chronic bronchitis

-There’s no cure for chronic bronchitis, but quitting smoking can help keep symptoms under control and help keep the damage from getting worse.
+There’s no cure for chronic bronchitis.
+But quitting smoking can help the damage from getting worse and keep symptoms under control.

 Emphysema

-In emphysema, the walls between the tiny air sacs in the lungs break down, which creates larger but fewer sacs.
+In emphysema, the walls between the tiny air sacs in the lungs break down, which creates larger but fewer air sacs.
 This lowers the amount of oxygen reaching the blood.
-Over time, these sacs can break down to the point where a person with emphysema might struggle to get enough air, even when at rest.
+Over time, these sacs can break down so that a person with emphysema might struggle to get enough air, even when at rest.

-People with emphysema are at risk for many other problems linked to weak lung function, including pneumonia.
-In later stages of the disease, patients often need an oxygen mask or tube to help them breathe.
+People with emphysema are at risk for many other problems, including pneumonia.
+In later stages of the disease, a person often needs supplemental oxygen to help them breathe.

-Emphysema cannot be cured, but it can be treated and slowed down if the person stops smoking.
+Emphysema can’t be cured, but it can be treated and slowed down if the person stops smoking.

 Why do people who smoke have “smoker’s cough?”

 Tobacco smoke has many chemicals and particles that can irritate the upper airways and the lungs.
-When a person inhales these substances, the body tries to get rid of them by making mucus and causing a cough.
+When you inhale these substances, your body tries to get rid of them by making mucus and causing a cough.

 How smoking tobacco affects your heart and blood vessels

-Smoking tobacco damages your heart and blood vessels (cardiovascular system), increasing your risk of heart disease and stroke.
+Smoking tobacco damages your heart and blood vessels (cardiovascular system).
+This increases your risk of heart disease and stroke.

-Smoking is a major cause of coronary heart disease (CHD), in which the arteries of the heart can’t supply the heart muscle with enough oxygen-rich blood.
+Coronary heart disease is when the arteries of your heart become narrow and can’t provide your heart muscle with enough oxygen.
 CHD is the main cause of heart attacks, and it’s the leading cause of death in the United States.
+Smoking increases your risk of CHD by damaging the blood vessels that supply the heart. .

+Heart attacks and strokes are more common in people who smoke.
 Smoking causes high blood pressure, lowers your ability to exercise, and makes your blood more likely to clot.
-It also lowers HDL (good) cholesterol levels in the blood.
-All of these are risk factors for heart attacks and strokes.
+It also lowers the levels of HDL cholesterol (good cholesterol) in your blood.
+All of this increases the risk of heart attacks and strokes.

-Smoking is a major risk factor for peripheral arterial disease (PAD).
-In PAD, plaque builds up in the arteries that carry blood to the head, organs, and limbs.
+Peripheral arterial disease is also more common in people who smoke.
+In PAD, plaque builds up in the arteries that carry blood to your head, organs, and limbs.
 This increases your risk of heart disease, heart attack, and stroke.
+It can also cause pain or weakness in your arms and legs, making it harder to walk and do usual activities.

-Smoking increases the risk of having an aortic aneurysm.
-This is a balloon-like bulge in the aorta, the main artery carrying blood from the heart to other organs.
-It is caused by a weakening of the wall of the aorta.
-Aortic aneurysms can grow larger over time, and they can be life threatening if they rupture (break open).
+Aortic aneurysm has been linked with tobacco smoking.
+This is a balloon-like bulge in the aorta, the main artery carrying blood from your heart to your other organs.
+It is caused by a weakening of the aorta wall.
+Aortic aneurysms can grow larger over time.
+They can be life-threatening if they rupture (break open).

-Smoking can cause or worsen poor blood flow to the arms and legs, which is called peripheral vascular disease or (PVD).
-This can lead to pain in the legs when walking, and may lead to open sores that don’t heal.
+Peripheral vascular disease is when blood flow to your arms and legs is decreased.
+This can lead to pain in your legs when you walk.
+It may also lead to open sores that don’t heal.

-Because smoking affects blood flow, it can lower the body’s ability to heal from cuts.
+Because smoking affects blood flow, it can lower your body’s ability to heal from cuts.
 This is why many doctors won’t do certain operations on patients unless they stop smoking.

-How smoking tobacco can affect your sex life and reproductive system
+How using tobacco can affect your sex life and reproductive system

 Women